 Monroe 740 Desktop Calculator

-Here's a pretty amazing machine that brought forth (with me, at least) the realization that Monroe not only resold calculators designed and manufactured by Canon and Computer Design Corporation, they also resold early electronic calculators made by the West German company Olympia.
-The Monroe 740 is a re-badged (with subtle cosmetic changes) version of an early Olympia calculator.
-The machine is built to the typically high quality levels of German engineering -- a precision instrument built with extreme craftsmanship.
+Here's a pretty amazing machine that brought forth (with me, at least) the realization that Monroe not only resold calculators designed and manufactured by Canon and Computer Design Corporation, early on, Monroe also resold early electronic calculators made by the West German company Olympia Werke AG.
+The Monroe 740 is a re-badged version of Olympia's first-generation RAE 4/30-1.
+The Monroe 740 and the Olympia RAE 4/30-1 are identical internally, with only slight costmetic differences.
+The calculator is built to the typically high quality levels of German engineering -- a precision instrument desgined and built with great care and craftsmanship.

 Profile view of the Monroe 740